 Addressing some of the existential global challenges we face by connecting climate change, circular and inclusive economies, business model innovation and education, and the need for quality, purpose-led work with tourism.

-For these tourism change-makers, thought leaders and activators, working in the local capacity building space, every day they ask:
+For these tourism change-makers, thought leaders and activators, working in the local community wealth building, every day they ask:

 “How might we make your neighbourhood, your community, your town or your region so restorative, so transformational, and so connected, that you don’t need to jump on a plane to holiday somewhere else?”